malbiruk/WeDoScribble/README.md

 # WeDoScribble

-WeDoScribble is an AI assistant designed to help with a variety of tasks, including web searches, file handling, weather information, biomedical literature searches, Python execution, and conversation management.
+WeDoScribble is an AI assistant designed to help with a variety of tasks, including web searches, file handling, weather information, Python execution, and conversation management.

 ## Features

 - **Web Searches**: Search the web for information and get summarized results with relevant links.
 - **File Handling**: Read, summarize, and write various types of files, including PDFs, documents, tables, and images.
 - **Weather Information**: Fetch current weather information for any specified location.
-- **Biomedical Literature**: Search PubMed for biomedical literature and get relevant articles and summaries.
 - **Python Execution**: Run Python code to perform calculations, data analysis, and more.
 - **Conversation Management**: Save and load conversations, allowing you to continue from where you left off.